zextras/tech-doc/source/carbonio/_mesh/credentials.rst

 ------------------------

-In case the secret needs to be changed, there is one important information to know beforehand: the *reset index* value, whic is always an **integer**.
+In case the secret needs to be changed, there is one important information to know beforehand: the *reset index* value, which is always an **integer**.

 .. card::